COSEWIC wildlife species assessment: candidate wildlife species

 - species represented in Canada by only a disjunct population(s) move up one priority bin.

 - subspecies, varieties or DUs below the species level move down one priority bin score.
+In the case where the species in Canada is represented by one subspecies, variety of DU, no adjustment to the priority bin score is required.

 Step 4.
 Priority bin scores are circulated to COSEWIC at least 4 weeks prior to the April Wildlife Species Assessment Meeting and then COSEWIC reviews and discusses the binned list at that meeting.
 Priority can be adjusted based on this discussion which can include considerations of SSC and ATK workload, costs, availability and timing of new information, and efficiencies from grouping species together (bundling).
 COSEWIC then selects the top priority Wildlife Species for status report commissioning in the fall Call for Bids a year and a half later.
 This results in the COSEWIC Candidate List.